therealhalonen/PhishSticks/payloads/ransomware/README.md

 Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory it is ran in.

-If combined with the PowerShell script below (or with the Digispark .ino file), the application gets downloaded and executed by default in path `{USER}\Documents\`
+If combined with the PowerShell script below, the application gets downloaded and executed by default in path `{USER}\TestTarget\`

 Right now the application decrypts all {'.txt', '.jpg', '.jpeg', '.png'} files when user gives up the right password (lihapulla).